soundwrightpro/FRUITY-NILA/README.md

 * tempo - tap to set tempo
 * undo/redo - works as expected, hold shift to redo
 * quantize - toggles global snap on and off, hold shift to activate
-* four-directional push encorder - up, down, left, right and push for enter/accept
+* four-directional push encoder - up, down, left, right and push for enter/accept

 ## Known Issues
-* leds don't change on play, record, stop, and loop as expected - working on it in upcoming version
+* leds don't change on play, record, stop, and loop as expected - working on it in an upcoming version
 * eight knobs currently can only be assigned by the user -  working on volume and pan features in upcoming version
-* OLED doesn't change status at all - working on it in upcomming version
+* OLED doesn't change status at all - working on it in an upcoming version

 <div style="page-break-after: always; visibility: hidden">